lgmorand/lgmorand.github.io/_posts/2023-03-01-aks-monitoring-too-expensive.md

 Let's be straight to the point, monitoring is NOT cheap.
 The more information you collect/need, the **more you'll have to pay either for the processing or the storage of all this data**.
 If you implement monitoring of your different clusters, you'll discover that it can quickly become expensive.
 As an example, a small cluster (3 nodes) with few pods [can generate 20 GB of data per month](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-cost#estimating-costs-to-monitor-your-aks-cluster).

-Let's see how you can optimize to monitoring to reduce drastically the costs
+Let's see how you can optimize your monitoring to reduce drastically the costs.

 > This article will only cover the Azure built-in monitoring solution.
 If you are using alternative monitoring solutions, there are not cheaper either but I can't help.